rambotech/BOG.SwissArmyKnife/README.md

 The classes are:

 ### MegaAccordion / MegaAccordionItem&lt;T>
-  An expanded version of Accordion which can track more the 2^64 combinations of argument values
+  An expanded version of Accordion which can track more the 2^64 combinations of argument values.

 ### Accordion / AccordionItem&lt;T>
   Provides tracking of a number (ordinal) sequence by an in-progress list, from which items are retrieved and later marked as retry or complete.
 Includes time-out to